Tools and methods for assessing the transferability of health technology assessment results across jurisdictions: a systematic review

 Background: There has been a growing interest in using Health Technology Assessment (HTA) as a tool for supporting decision making in health policies.
 However, the complexity of HTA methods and a lack of local expertise have limited its usage in many countries.
 The World Health Organization has taken measures in recent years to encourage countries to conduct and use HTA, including through resolutions from the Eastern Mediterranean (EM) Region Regional Committee, which in 2019 called for increased investment in strengthening national institutional capacities for evidence-informed policy making through the use of HTAs.
 Given the limitations in national technical capacities, there is a focus on adapting HTA results from other settings to the national context of countries.

 Methods: The systematic review was conducted between 1995 and 2021 and included studies that introduced tools, methods, and frameworks for transferability of HTA results across jurisdictions.
-Databases such as MEDLINE, EMBASE, Cochrane Library, Epistemonikos, Web of Sciences, EconLit, Economic Working Papers Database, Health Economic Evaluation Database, the NHS Economic Evaluation Database, Scopus, and Google Scholar were searched, along with relevant bibliographies.
-The data was extracted and assessed by at least two reviewers and synthesized using both tabulation and narrative approaches
+Databases, such as MEDLINE, EMBASE, Cochrane Library, Epistemonikos, Web of Sciences, EconLit, Economic Working Papers Database, Health Economic Evaluation Database, the NHS Economic Evaluation Database, Scopus, and Google Scholar, were searched, along with relevant bibliographies.
+The data were extracted and assessed by at least two reviewers and synthesized using both tabulation and narrative approaches.

-Conclusions: While the existing tools provide valuable resources for evaluating transferability, there remains a need for a more comprehensive tool to support decision-makers in low-resource settings considering country context and capacity.
+Conclusions: Although the existing tools provide valuable resources for evaluating transferability, there remains a need for a more comprehensive tool to support decision-makers in low-resource settings considering country context and capacity.
+Patient, public, and/or healthcare consumer involvement: not applicable.

 Abstract on sys rev on HTA transferability tool WHO EMRO. docx.pdf